 The National Child Development Study (NCDS), also known as the 1958 British birth cohort study, is an on-going, multidisciplinary study.
 NCDS is the second oldest nationwide birth cohort after the 1946 British birth cohort study (National Survey of Health and Development, NSHD).
-The aim of NCDS is to monitor social, behavioural, educational and physical outcomes as well as to collect information regarding economic circumstances, employment and health behaviour [56].
+The aim of NCDS is to monitor social, behavioural, educational and physical outcomes as well as to collect information regarding economic circumstances, employment and health behaviour [58].
 The NCDS began as the Perinatal Mortality Study to investigate still-birth and infant mortality.
-Mothers of babies born in one week in March 1958 in England, Scotland and Wales (approximately 17,415) were interviewed by midwives, who completed questionnaires with reference to medical records [57].
-During the childhood sweeps, immigrants that were born during the survey week in March 1958 were added to the study (n=~800) [58].
-To date, the cohort has been followed up ten times; at ages 7, 11, 16, 23, 33, 42, 46, 50, and 55 years including a biomedical survey at 45 years.
-As with all cohort studies, sample attrition has occurred in NCDS.
-For example, those with a lower socioeconomic position (SEP) at birth, lower mathematics score and with internalising and externalising behaviours at 7 years were found to be under-represented in the 45 year survey [59].
-Although immigrants were included during the childhood studies, the majority of participants of the NCDS are from a white European population [59].
-Participants of the 45 year biomedical survey were shown to broadly represent those born in Britain in 1958 and resemble the white British population [59].
+Mothers of babies born in one week in March 1958 in England, Scotland and Wales (approximately 17,415) were interviewed by midwives, who completed questionnaires with reference to medical records [59].
+During the childhood sweeps, immigrants that were born during the survey week in March 1958 were added to the study ($n = \sim 800$) [60].
+To date, the cohort has been followed up 11 times for the core survey; at ages 7, 11, 16, 23, 33, 42, 44, 46, 50, 55, and 62 years.
+The sweep at age 44 years was a biomedical survey and the sweep at age 62 years included a nurse visit.
+During the COVID-19 pandemic, the NCDS was included in data collection across the